leoabubucker/ZestCode/docs/STYLEGUIDE.md

  * Extended description of the enum goes here.
 This should explain general usage
  * patterns for the enum.
  */
-enum my_enum {
+enum class MyEnum {
-        E_MEMBER_0, // short description of member 0 goes here.
+        member_0, ///< short description of member 0 goes here.
-        E_MEMBER_1, // these can be omitted if it's painfully obvious E_MEMBER_2, // what each is for, or if there are just so many of E_MEMBER_3, // them it doesn't make practical sense to E_MEMBER_4 // document them all.
+        member_1, ///< these can be omitted if it's painfully obvious member_2, ///< what each is for, or if there are just so many of member_3, ///< them it doesn't make practical sense to member_4, ///< document them all.
 }
 ```